 Pest and diseases affecting Kale

-Kale is a somewhat a hardy crop.
+Kale is somewhat a hardy crop.
 However, there are nevertheless a few insects and pests which might be faced.

 Curled, puckered, yellowish leaves might be an indication of aphid infestation.
 Aphids may be handpicked or murdered with natural insecticidal soap.